jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 This isn't necessarily true but is most likely true for most remote workers.
 As a remote worker you are able to choose where you work.
-This gives you the option of choosing a location with fewer distractions that could remove or prevent you from acheiving a state of [flow](https://en.wikipedia.org/wiki/Flow_(psychology\)).
+This gives you the option of choosing a location with fewer distractions that could remove or prevent you from achieving a state of [flow](https://en.wikipedia.org/wiki/Flow_(psychology\)).

 TODO: check that link when rendered ^^^^